Effective date: October 1, 2012

-Every Wrimo can participate in any thread on these websites unless otherwise directed by moderators or staff of the YWP and the Office of Letters and Light.
+Every Wrimo can participate in any thread on these websites unless otherwise directed by moderators or staff of the YWP and National Novel Writing Month.
 For example: You may not create a thread "For Girls Only" nor for "HP Fans Only."
 Remember that the best part of a site like this is the interaction you get from many different people, so don't try to exclude certain people from responding, and don't try to tell others to "go away" or stop responding.

 Do be aware that these are all-ages forums

 Be aware that all YWP forums are all-ages, so we do ask that you maintain a family-friendly tone (no foul language) in all forums.
 This means no profanity, no graphic violence, sexually explicit, or hateful content.
 If you have questions about what is and isn’t permitted, just ask a moderator, or use the help forums for trickier questions.
 Please avoid the use of censored or masked profanity.
 You may use substitute words like "Oh nuggets!" or whatever nifty saying you can create.
 You may also say "she cursed" or "he swore" as long as you do not post or imply the actual word.

 NaNoWriMo has grown mostly through word of mouth.
 We love it when folks blog about their process or spread the word about the challenge to their friends on other forums.
 We have participant icons in the Resources section; feel free to use them and even riff on them to create something that fits your own style.